Dried watermelon seeds fell from his jeans pocket.

 Not in a pandemic affected world.
 The seeds assumed gigantic proportions in his eyes.
 Little time capsules as they were, enclosing memories of his saner world.
 A mad, yet somehow a saner world.

-None of the people who shared the watermelon seeds that day, he will ever see in the days to come.
+None of the people who shared the watermelon seeds that day, will be ever see in the days to come.
 They were foreigners whose insignificance gave way to a subtle significance.
-It reminded him of the incompleteness that always defines human lifetimes of which, unfortunately, he would see more in the pandemic.
+Friends from Middle East whose lives were as scattered as the seeds here.

 ‘Get over it.
 Your mind is affected by the mood of the world.
 Nothing more, nothing less,’ said someone upon being mentioned, the tumbling watermelon seeds.